m4gic42/Lattice-Gas/README.md

 # Reticular-Gas
-Simulation of a reticular gas using diifferent models and conditions.
+Simulation of a reticular gas using diifferent models and conditions in JAVA.

 This repository contains three scripts that display different visualisations based on the same traditional simulation of a reticular gas: